-The Town of Claremont elections are held every two years on the third Saturday in October, the next to be held in 2017.
+The Town of Claremont elections are held every two years on the third Saturday in October, the next to be held on Saturday 21 October 2017.

 The Mayor and Councillors are elected for four year terms, with half of the Councillor’s terms concluding at each biennial election.

 The Town's elections are conducted as postal elections by the Western Australian Electoral Commission.
-The Commission appoints a Returning Officer who oversees the elections which includes taking candidate nominations and supervising the count on election night.
+The Commission appoints a Returning Officer who oversees the elections, including taking candidate nominations and supervising the count on election night.

-The count commences at 6.00pm that same day and the results are normally available later that evening.
-Voting in local government elections is not compulsory.
+The count commences at 6.00pm on election day and the results are usually available later that night.

-For further information please contact the Governance Officer on 9285 4300
+For further information please contact the Returning Officer, David Brown, on 0403 342 110.

 How to become an Elected Member